KenMatt01/SOC-Brute-Force-Detection-Lab/README.md

 ## Overview

 This project simulates a brute force attack against an SSH service and demonstrates detection, analysis, and response using Wazuh SIEM.
 The objective was to replicate a real-world SOC scenario involving credential access attempts and log-based detection.
+Brute force attacks are one of the most common techniques used to gain unauthorized access to systems.
+This lab demonstrates how SOC analysts detect and respond to such attacks using SIEM tools and log analysis.

+This project reflects real-world SOC operations, including alert triage, investigation, and incident response.
 ---

 ## Lab Architecture